 They’re also very easy to install and come in many different colors and sizes.
 We recommend these great Warm Home Designs room divider curtains.

 They are made with a high-quality sound deadening material that looks and feels like other fabrics.

 It’s very easy to apply to the existing interior and exterior walls, and it can have some great results.

 It’s also perfect as a before or after material, meaning that you can apply a coat of soundproof paint to an already built wall before placing some MLV in it.

 Or you can use it to paint your drywall or acoustic panels after installation.
 This soundproof paint by Hy-Tech Thermal Solutions is very reliable and effective.

-We looked at some of the best ways in 2020 to start soundproofing existing interior and exterior walls.
 We also compiled a list of great products that can fit into any home and are readily available and highly rated.

 So there you have it.
 Let us know if you have any additional questions about soundproofing your existing interior wall.